BarbaraTarantino/AI-for-Genomic-Data-Science/README.md

 ## Usage

-1. Clone or download this repository.
+1. Navigate to the corresponding Day folder.
-2. Open the relevant notebooks in Google Colab or JupyterLab.
+2. Download or open the slides and notebooks directly from GitHub.
-3. Follow the daily structure to complete the lectures and exercises in sequence.
+3. Each notebook is executable in JupyterLab or Google Colab.
-4. All notebooks are fully executable and include annotated explanations, visual outputs, and reference datasets.
+4. Follow the daily structure to reproduce the examples and exercises.

 ---